Case Study

 Our Eco Reps and Eco Warriors planted 195 saplings themselves during National Tree Week in November.
 We teamed up with a local project from charity Trees for Cities and Ealing Council to plant native trees on Horsenden Hill to encourage wildlife and reduce flooding.

 Our GreenSTEM Challenge launched in December 2023 and gives Year 12 students from NHEHS and six local partner schools the chance to tackle a higher level STEM research project.
-Students develop solutions to the climate and energy crisis over four events, under the guidance of Doctoral research scientists from Imperial College, and will present their work at the Natural History Museum in March 2024.
+Students develop solutions to the climate and energy crisis over four events, under the guidance of Doctoral research scientists from Imperial College, and presented their work at the Natural History Museum in March 2024.

 “For us, sustainability isn’t just a concept but a tangible, positive force for our environment and community,” concludes Mr Khan.